 Veteran Home Care Services

-Nu Care partners with Veterans Affairs to provide Care for Veterans in 2 separate programs:
+Nu Care has proudly partnered with Veterans Affairs to provide Care for Veterans in two programs:

 Homemaker Home Health Aid Program

 The Aid and Attendance Program.

 Getting older isn’t easy, and Senior Veterans face unique challenges, like those with a service connected disability.
 Most seniors, including Veterans, would prefer to receive personal care from the comfort of their own homes rather than at a nursing home.
 With Nu Care, you can receive all the help you need while living at home.

 Nu Care takes pride in providing the best Quality Care for our Veteran Community to live at home as long as possible.
 Each of our caregivers goes through a strict hiring process and is screened above and beyond basic state requirements to be able to provide in home care for our Veteran clients.